The Internet as We Know It Is Dying

 Here is how platforms die: first, they are good to their users; then they abuse their users to make things better for their business customers; finally, they abuse those business customers to claw back all the value for themselves.
 Then, they die.

-And other platforms we think of as mainstays of the internet as lining up behind them.
+Other platforms we think of as mainstays of the internet as lining up behind them.
 After being acquired by Elon Musk, Twitter decided to sell the verified “blue checkmark”, which previously marked as an account as a genuine and noteworthy one, to anyone who would pay a monthly subscription, along with many other controversial changes.
 They also decided to start charging outrageous prices for their previously free API, killing off many Twitter bots and apps in the process.
-And as I’m writing this, Twitter has decided that you cannot view Tweets anymore without an account, and that even account-holders are limited to a certain number of Tweets per day they’re allowed to view (with paid subscribers being allowed to see more than the free users).
+Even as I’m writing this, Twitter has decided that you cannot view Tweets anymore without an account, and that even account-holders are limited to a certain number of Tweets per day they’re allowed to view (with paid subscribers being allowed to see more than the free users).

 Right now, Reddit is not backing down and it seems like they will survive the protests.
 But the good will of their community is not so easily regained.
 Reddit and other platforms like Discord have carefully cultivated their image to have a fun and friendly demeanor with cute mascots and a nerdy charm.
 But at the end of the day, profit is what drives these companies, and Reddit preparing for their IPO is almost certainly driving the decisions being made now.
 Neither Twitter nor Reddit are profitable and it seems the market’s patience for the stage of their development where they gain users, popularity, and influence has grown thin.
 Even well-established companies like Google seem to be feeling the pressure as they make moves to limit YouTube access for users using ad blockers.
 The internet as we know it is looking less and less familiar, and not in a good way.